-If you were able to listen in to a conference between client and solicitor, you might hear an exchange a little like this one:
+If you were able to listen in on a meeting between a client and a lawyer, you would hear something like this:

-‘You are going to lose your money, your house and your car.’
+‘You’re going to lose your money, your home, and your Car,’

 What is confiscation?

-At its most simple it is the process by which those convicted of a crime are deprived of their benefit from that crime.
+It is, at its most basic level, the procedure by which those who have been convicted of a crime have their benefits from that crime taken away.

-So, for example, Jill steals £10,000 from her employer and spends it on a luxury holiday.
+Jill, for example, steals £10,000 from her boss and spends it on a lavish vacation.

-Her proceeds from that crime (referred to as the ‘benefit’) is £10,000, so she can expect a confiscation order to be made in that sum.
+Her ‘benefit’ (the money she made from the crime) is £10,000, therefore she can expect a confiscation order in that amount.

 That sounds fair

-Well, it does sound ok on the face of it, but it is a little more complicated than that.
-The £10,000 from the confiscation order will not go to the employer; it will go to the state.
+On the surface, it appears to be reasonable, but it is a little more complicated.
+The £10,000 from the confiscation order will go to the state rather than the employer.

-But the court may also make a compensation order in the sum of £10,000 to repay the employer for their loss.
+However, the court may make a compensation order for the employer in the amount of £10,000 to compensate them for their loss.

 It can get a whole lot worse!